boorch/bOrca/README.md

 - Using it through SSH on a Raspberry Pi Zero 2W, connected to an iPad Pro 11", outputting MIDI data via USB, acting as a MIDI Gadget
 - Using it on my uConsole terminal, paired to a CME WIDI Jack via Bluetooth, which is connected to the MIDI ports of a Torso S4.

+## Tooltip System
+This fork includes an enhanced tooltip system inspired by the original tooltip functionality found in the Elektron version of ORCA.
+When positioning the cursor over operator input ports, contextual tooltips appear in the bottom-right corner of the screen showing parameter names like "Channel", "Octave", "Velocity", etc. This makes learning and using operators much more intuitive, especially for complex operators with multiple inputs.
+The tooltip system works across all operators and provides immediate feedback about what each port represents without needing to reference documentation.

 ## Scale Operator (`$`) - Unified Scales and Chords:
 Outputs note and octave based on the provided root note, scale/chord type, and degree.
 The operator now supports a unified system with 62 total options: 10 essential scales (0-9), 26 chord root positions (a-z), and 26 chord first inversions (A-Z).